-In the fourth quarter of 2023, the Company entered into a number of agreements with vendors pursuant to which the Company made grants of a total of 116,000 shares of common stock with grant date fair values ranging from \$1.50 to \$5.18 and cash payments.
-These contracts had four to six-months terms with various contractual vesting periods.
-The cash payments were expensed over the service period and the equity components were expensed consistent with the various contractual vesting periods.
-The Company recorded general and administrative expenses of \$76,600 and \$0 for the three months ended March 31, 2024 and 2023, respectively.
+In addition, in the fourth quarter of 2024, the Company entered into a twelve-month agreement with a vendor pursuant to which the Company will make quarterly grants equal to \$21,000 worth of common stock and certain cash payments.
+The cash payments will be expensed over the service period and the equity components will be expensed consistently over the contractual vesting period.
+The Company issued 28,767 shares of common stock with a grant date fair value of \$\$0.73 and recorded general and administrative expenses of \$21,000 for the three months ended March 31, 2025.

-In the first quarter of 2024, the Company entered into two respective agreements with consultants to provide investor relation services for four-month terms.
-The cash payments are expensed over the service period and the equity components are expensed consistent with the various contractual vesting periods.
-Per the agreements, the Company will issue a total of 120,000 shares of common stock, evenly over the four-month service period.
-As of March 31, 2024, the Company granted 70,000 shares with grant date fair values ranging from \$2.84 to \$4.81, pursuant to the agreements and recorded general and administrative expenses of \$229,000 for the three months ended March 31, 2024.
+In the first quarter of 2025, the Company entered into an agreement with a vendor to provide investor relation services for a six-month term.
+The Company will issue a total of 240,000 shares of common stock and made a certain cash payment.
+The cash payment will be expensed over the service period and the equity components will be expensed consistently over the contractual vesting period.
+The Company issued 120,000 shares of common stock with grant date fair values ranging from \$0.45 to \$0.81 and recorded general and administrative expenses of \$80,680 for the three months ended March 31, 2025.